-The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "State"), in New York, New York, currently The Bank of New York Mellon (the "Bond Registrar").
+The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "State"), currently The Bank of New York Mellon in New York, New York (the "Bond Registrar").
 For so long as the Bonds remain in a "book-entry only" transfer system, the Bond Registrar is required to make such payments to DTC, which, in turn, is obligated to remit such principal and interest to the DTC participants for subsequent disbursement to the Beneficial Owners of the Bonds, as further described herein in Appendix F-Book-Entry System.